 FOR A POP CULTURE MOMENT…

-is where John Lennon and Yoko Ono staged their famous “bed-in” protest, and there is even an eponymous suite.
+The Hilton Amsterdam is where John Lennon and Yoko Ono staged their famous “bed-in” protest, and there is even an eponymous suite.
 The canal-side hotel is in a quiet neighbourhood near the Rijksmuseum and Van Gogh Museum.
 It offers cocktails, dining, and a fitness centre with a sauna and steam room.

 Amsterdam Beach – Amsterdam has one of the most unspoilt coastlines in Northern Europe.
 Whether you are looking for relaxation, dune exploration, adventurous water sports, beach bars or impressive wildlife, it is a city that has everything.
 Amsterdam Beach makes the perfect day trip for swimming or sunbathing, watching or walking.
 The seaside landscape even has towns and harbours, so there is something for every palate.